 Once the star reader tests have been completed teachers are provided with an individual report for each child such as the one below.

 The lowest number is the lowest level of book the child should be choosing.
 The highest number is the highest level of book the child should be choosing.
-If the ZPD spans over two colour bands, teachers, using their professional judgement and knowledge of each child, will decide the colour band each child should read.

 When books are finished, children take a short (5 to 10 question) quiz on the computer.
 Passing the quiz is an indication that the child understands the material.
 Quizzes can be completed on most books read.
 All library books have a sticker in the inside front cover which details the quiz number.
 If this is missing for some reason we can use www.arbookfind.co.uk by typing in the name of the book read and it will bring up the quiz number.
 Quizzes are only taken at school.